-DEGREE PROGRAM AND CERTIFICATE STUDENTS: GRAD-UATION IS NOT AUTOMATIC.
 The Board of Trustees of Community-Technical Colleges, through Manchester Community College, is authorized by the Connecticut General Assembly to confer associate in arts and associate in science degrees to candidates who have met all requirements.
 The College also awards certificates upon successful completion of planned programs of study.
 Degrees and certificates are awarded to candidates who have met all requirements.
-See General Education Requirement on page 12.
+See General Education Requirement on pages 27-28 as well as individual program requirements.